sr3shreya/Bar-graphs-using-Plotly/README.md

 # Bar-graphs-using-Plotly
-Data Analysis and Visualization as using Plotly &amp; Pandas
+Data Analysis and Visualization as using Plotly & Pandas The code is under development, will be completing it soon